Al Jazirah Al Hamra: Art

+Media and Film

 Portions of 6 Underground for Netflix were shot in Al Hamra in 2018.
 Director Michael Bay said about the place: "We shot in Al Hamra – an ancient ghost city they called it – that we played for Afghanistan.
 And literally right around the corner we played another part for Nigeria...
 It’s very versatile to have a place where literally like five minutes away it’s like a different country".
 The town is also the setting for the 2024 novel The Red Island by Adil Alzarooni.

+Sports

+The area is home to Al Jazirah Al Hamra Club, a professional football club founded in 1968 and based in Al Jazirah Al Hamra.
+The club competes in the UAE First Division League, the second tier of UAE football, and plays its home matches at Al Hamra Stadium, a ground with a capacity of around 2,000.

+In 2022, Al Hamra Golf Club became a DP World Tour venue, hosting the inaugural Ras Al Khaimah Championship and the Ras Al Khaimah Classic in back‑to‑back events, and has continued to host the Championship in subsequent years.
+These tournaments attract international professional golfers and significant visitor numbers.

+Motorsport is represented by RAK Track, a purpose‑built outdoor karting circuit on E11 Sheikh Mohammed bin Salem Road.
+RAK Track organises and hosts national and regional series including the IAME Series UAE, the X30 Challenge UAE and Sodi World Series sprint and endurance events, and is floodlit for evening racing.